rmikulec/GeoAssistant/design_docs/architecture.md

 This is the main application that carries the core logic.
 This application is split into several key components, including (not limited to for simplicity):
   - `DashApp`: Frontend application that accepts data from user, displays the map, and displays the chat log
-  - `DataDictionaryStore`: Stores all the data parsed from a data dictionary (only supports pdfs for now), and creates a faiss index to search field definitions
+  - `FieldDefinitionStore`: Vector store of field definitions parsed from the PLUTO data dictionary.
+Used to dynamically build map-filter tools.
+  - `SupplementalInfoStore`: Vector store for any additional appendix or lookup-table information to provide extra context for the model.
-  - `GeoAgent`: Holds the core logic for calling OpenAI SDK, routing tool calls, and managing messages
+  - `GeoAgent`: Holds the core logic for calling OpenAI SDK, routing tool calls, managing messages and orchestrating `run_analysis` workflows.
   - `MapHandler`: Manages the plotly map object by adding *layers* and updating the figured with those.
 Directly interacts with `pg-tileserv`
   - `DataHandler`: Wrapper class to easily query the PostGIS database